appbead/webkit-wiki/Building-static-libraries.md

 ### Notes

 [1] Reason 1: WebKit 2 builds several executables for running background processes, and all of them have to link with the same set of libraries.
-With static libraries it implies linking all WebKit code into all executables, which multiplies binary size 3-5 times
+With static libraries it implies linking all WebKit code into all executables, which multiplies binary size 3-5 times.

-Reason 2: QML in general is not advertizing support for static builds, it's tricky to get it right
+Reason 2: QML in general is not advertizing support for static builds, it's tricky to get it right.